Disane87/spoolman-homeassistant/README.md

 ![image](resources/images/spoolman-integration-sensor.png?raw=true)

 > [!IMPORTANT]
-> YOur spool needs at least a name and a material to get added to Home Assistant.
+> Your spool needs at least a name and a material to get added to Home Assistant.

 # Usage in cards
 You can use the default `entities` card for this: